How to Grow Bell Peppers: Complete Guide for Sweet Success

 Harvesting Bell Peppers

-- Method: Cut stem with scissors or knife, don't pull
+- Method: Cut stem with scissors or knife, do not pull

 - Frequency: Harvest regularly to encourage continued production

-- Storage: Green peppers: 1-2 weeks refrigerated; colored: use within 1 week
+- Storage: Green peppers last 1-2 weeks refrigerated; colored, use within 1 week

 Common Problems and Solutions

-- Blossom End Rot: Dark, sunken spots on pepper bottoms - inconsistent watering or calcium deficiency
+- Blossom end rot: Dark, sunken spots on pepper bottoms from inconsistent watering or calcium deficiency

 - Aphids: Spray with water, use insecticidal soap, encourage beneficials